duniter/duniter/readme.md

         --pgppasswd <password>  Password for the key provided with --httpgp-key option.
-        --ipv4 <address>        IPV4 interface to listen for requests --ipv6 <address>        IPV6 interface to listen for requests
+        --ipv4 <address>        IPV4 interface to listen for requests --ipv6 <address>        IPV6 interface to listen for requests --remoteh <host>        Remote interface others may use to contact this node --remotep <port>        Remote port others may use to contact this node

 ## Disclaimer